-On articles of association generally, see [Part 5] of the Regulator's information and guidance notes.
-If you are an existing company wishing to become a community interest company, there is no need to adopt completely new articles, but you must comply with the requirements of the Community Interest Company Regulations 2005 (as amended) ("the Regulations") by including the provisions set out in Schedule 1 to the Regulations in the
+1 On articles of association generally, see [Part 5] of the Regulator's information and guidance notes.
+If you are an existing company wishing to become a community interest company, there is no need to adopt completely new articles, but you must comply with the requirements of the Community Interest Company Regulations 2005 (as amended) ("the Regulations") by including the provisions set out in Schedule 1 to the Regulations in the articles of your company.

-&lt;sup>2 See [Part 6] of the Regulator's information and guidance notes.
-Inclusion of the provisions contained in article 3.1 to 3.3 is mandatory, reflecting sub-paragraphs (1) to (3) of paragraph 1 of Schedule 1 to the Regulations See regulation 23 of the Regulations and [Parts 6 and 10] of the Regulator's information and guidance notes.
+2 See [Part 6] of the Regulator's information and guidance notes.
+Inclusion of the provisions contained in article 3.1 to 3.3 is mandatory, reflecting sub-paragraphs (1) to (3) of paragraph 1 of Schedule 1 to the Regulations formed.
+However, since this model constitution assumes that all Members are also Directors, all Members will also have to be validly appointed as Directors under article 22.

+3 See regulation 23 of the Regulations and [Parts 6 and 10] of the Regulator's information and guidance notes.
 If the company does not specify that the remaining residual assets are to be transferred to a particular Asset Locked Body, an appropriate recipient will be chosen by the Regulator, in consultation with the company's directors and members.